elexLogo

 Drawbacks Of UPS

-UPS will not pick up your packages for you for free: Despite the fact that USPS provides free scheduled pickups, UPS charges a fixed payment for the same service.
+UPS will not pick up your packages for you for free: Despite the fact that USPS provides free scheduled pickups, UPS charges a fixed fee for the same service.

 Weekend delivery is not available for free: The only shipping carrier on this list that does not have Saturday delivery as part of its standard services is UPS.
 Your shipments may be delayed by up to two days as a result of this.
 Weekend delivery, on the other hand, is marketed as a “value-added service.”